rackerlabs/rackspace-how-to/content/general/iad2-data-center-migration-customer-faq.md

-Yes, we can work with you to understand what needs to be done to ensure a smooth migration, and we can help in various ways, including turning off and turning on your devices in a certain order.
+Yes, we can work with you to understand what needs to be done to ensure a smooth migration, and we can help in various ways, including turning off and turning on your devices in a specific order.

 #### I want to shut down the environment myself.
 Is that possible?

 Yes, you may turn off your devices.
-However, because the changes to ServiceNet and DRAC IP addresses are made in the hours before the migration, you must tell us in advance and ensure that all devices are turned off before 23:00 on your allocated move night.
+However, because we make changes to ServiceNet and DRAC IP addresses in the hours before the migration, you must tell us in advance and ensure that all devices are turned off before 23:00 on your allocated move night.
 If they are still turned on when we start to remove devices from the cabinets, we will power them down by removing the power